bambooagile/test-task-php/README.md

 # Homework assignment
 ## Situation
-Paysera allows private and business clients to `deposit` and `withdraw` funds to and from Paysera accounts in multiple currencies.
+Bank allows private and business clients to `deposit` and `withdraw` funds to and from Bank accounts in multiple currencies.
 Clients may be charged a commission fee.

 You have to create an application that handles operations provided in CSV format and calculates a commission fee based on defined rules.